 Clearly, the $Q$-network approach needs a deeper study.
-Up to now, it provides a lower average reward with respect to the direct $Q$-learning method, despite this first light preliminary study on the hyper-parameters.
-We plan to improve the $Q$-network approach on future works.
+Up to now, it provides a lower expected reward with respect to the direct $Q$-learning method, despite this first light preliminary study on the hyper-parameters.
+We plan to improve the $Q$-network approach in future works.